rybakit/msgpack.php/README.md

 As with type objects, type transformers are only responsible for *serializing* values.
 They should be used when you need to serialize a value that does not implement the [CanBePacked](src/CanBePacked.php) interface.
-Examples of such values could be instances of built-in or third-party classes that you don't own, or non-objects such as resources.
+Examples of such values include instances of built-in or third-party classes that you do not own, or non-objects such as resources.

 A transformer class must implement the [CanPack](src/CanPack.php) interface.
 To use a transformer, it must first be registered in the packer.
 Here is an example of how to serialize PHP streams into